A Belloo, Taikoz, first nations artists, good company arts & rpac collaboration

 SAND

-an original new performance work with First Nations storytelling from Terangeree (Minjerribah/Stradbroke Island)
+An original new performance work with First Nations storytelling from Terangeree (Minjerribah/Stradbroke Island)

 Renowned for their ability to seamlessly blend global narratives with local wisdom, Belloo have drawn inspiration from Japan and the rich narratives of Quandamooka Country, guided by local Elder Uncle Norman Enoch, to take audiences on an epic poetic journey right to the heart of Straddie.